songmink/ldap-gatekeeper/readme.md

 - The plugin does **not** use WordPress user accounts or `wp-login.php`.
 - Sessions are stored in WordPress transients and identified via a secure cookie.

+## Theme Compatibility Notes

+### Using Divi or Similar Visual Builder Themes
+- Divi’s **Dynamic CSS** and **Static CSS File Generation** features can conflict with LDAP-gated pages that issue redirects or non-200 responses (such as login forms).
+- When using **Divi**:
+  - Set **Dynamic CSS** to **Disabled** under
+    *Divi → Theme Options → General → Performance → Dynamic CSS*.
+  - Clear the Divi builder cache after making this change.
+- Avoid programmatically controlling Divi’s CSS system from this plugin.
+Future Divi updates may alter hooks and cause unexpected errors.
+- Similar builder frameworks (Elementor Pro, Avada, etc.) may require comparable adjustments when using page-level LDAP gating.

 ## License
 MIT (or match your project’s license).